 “Then we should move quickly!”
 Lightsong said, taking off in another run.
 He smiled, hearing Llarimar grudgingly break into a jog behind him.
 At that pace, they quickly reached the trap door.

 Lightsong knelt, feeling around for a few moments before finding the hidden clasp.
 He triumphantly pulled it open, then pointed down.
 Llarimar shook his head in resignation, then climbed down the ladder into darkness.
 Lightsong grabbed a lantern off the wall and followed.
+The remaining guard--unable to interefere with a god--simply watched with concern.

 The bottom wasn’t very far down.
 Lightsong found a tired Llarimar sitting on some boxes in what was obviously a small storage cellar.